K7MDL2/CI-V_Serial_Band_Decoder/README.md

 Screen shot as of March 10, 2025.
 Now has labels for Filter, Mode and Datamode
 ![{7D67B7BA-FFF0-4CA6-BC95-779014BE8707}](https://github.com/user-attachments/assets/e27a474d-1b84-4575-8a4e-aa2391595cb9)

 This now has working frequency and band from serial CI-V along with the same GPIO working as the TCP version for the 905.
-The CI-V parser is being ported from the C code and fed into the existing Python version functions for frequency and PTT.
+The CI-V parser is ported from the C code and fed into the existing Python version functions for frequency and PTT.
 One difference is that with CI-V I can poll the radio to get info.
 The TCP version is read-only.

 I am porting over selected CI-V library functions and poll the radio at startup.
 They include polled PTT, date, time, UTC offset, location, preamp, attenuator, frequency, and split.
 I calculate grid square to 8 places.
 GPIO for relays is working.
 If you run this at the same time as TCP905.py, make sure to use separate GPIO pin assignments so they do not conflict.